-This course is a hybrid course that meets face to face on Tuesdays in BBC 124.
-On Thursdays, work will be done individually online.
-During class time Thursdays 10:30-11:45am, MsP will be in the classroom BBC 124 available for help or simply if you wish to have a place to work.
-A computer and internet connectivity is required for this course but it is not required to have it in class.
+This course is a hybrid course that meets face to face every Tuesday.
+During "Online Thursdays" (except for 1/23, 4/30, and 5/7), work will be done individually online.
+During class time on the "Online Thursdays," MsP will be in the classroom available for help or simply if you wish to have a place to work.
+A computer and internet connectivity are required for this course but it is not required to have it in class.
 See "Other technology requirements / equipment / material" below for help finding computers on campus.